schollz/linkcrawler/README.md

 # linkcrawler

-Persistent and threaded web crawler that can either A) download a list of all links on a website or B) download a list of websites.
-It is threaded and uses connection pools so it is fast.
-It is persistent because it periodically dumps its state to JSON files which it will use to re-initialize if it stops.
+Persistent and threaded web crawler that can either

+  1. crawl a website and create a list of all links OR
+  2. download all websites in a list to a gzipped file.

+*linkcrawler* is threaded and uses connection pools so it is fast.
+It is persistent because it periodically dumps its state to JSON files which it will use to re-initialize if interrupted.

 # Install